uktrade/directory-periodic-tests/README.md

-Periodical tests & tasks
+Periodically executed tests & tasks
 ------------------------

 This repository contains simple tests & tasks that have to be run periodically.

+Currently hosted tests & tasks:

+* Dead links checker
+* Geckoboard updater
+* Measure contingency of service unavailability
+* Content diff between Dev, Staging & Production versions of services
+* Check if all CMS pages are available
+* Find accessibility issues on DEV ExRed with [pa11y](http://pa11y.org/) (currently disabled)
+* Check if Dev & Staging services return "X-Robots-Tag: noindex" header

-# Dead links
+# Dead links checker

 This script will look for internal and external links that return status codes other than `200 OK`.